mickfuzz/phd4/_posts/2022-8-8-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

 ### Supporting Resource 3: Other MakeCode Arcade Tutorials

-While the above iteration of the 3M Model applies to a Platformer Game, many other games can be made using the MakeCode Arcade software.
-For many resources and tutorials are available at https://arcade.makecode.com/
+While the above iteration of the 3M Model applies to a Platformer Game, many other genres of games can be made using the MakeCode Arcade software.
+Many resources and tutorials are available at https://arcade.makecode.com/

 ## Conclusion